Review of Wikibuy – Possibly the EASIEST way to save money shopping online

 First, you can simply click the Wikibuy extension in the top right corner of your browser, and a search bar will appear.
 Type the product you’re looking for, and Wikibuy will take you straight to its website with a comparison of all matching products.

 It will also tell you if you can get bonus rewards just for shopping at certain retailers.
-For example, I searched for products on the Walmart website, and the extension alerted me to activate 2% back for Walmart purchases.
+For example, I searched for products on the Walmart website, and the extension alerted me to activate 2% back for Walmart purchases (note: if you like cashback deals or saving money with Amazon, our newsletter covers stuff like that all the time.
+There are always hidden deals for online shoppers).

-And with some websites, like Amazon, the extension is super interactive.
+And with some websites, the extension is super interactive.
 When you search on Amazon, Wikibuy will insert itself under the listed price.
-If it detects savings, it opens an un-ignorable popup.
+If it detects savings, it opens an unignorable popup.

 For this Dyson vacuum, Wikibuy let me know of a $75 savings if I shopped at a different store ($48 off the unit price plus free shipping).
 That’s something to write home about.